stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 ```

 :::note
 **Teleprompters:** Teleprompters are powerful optimizers that can take any program and learn to bootstrap and select effective prompts for its modules.
-Hence the name, which means "prompting at a distance".
+Hence the name which means "prompting at a distance".

 Different teleprompters offer various tradeoffs in terms of how much they optimize cost versus quality, etc. We will used a simple default `BootstrapFewShot` in the example above.

 _If you're into analogies, you could think of this as your training data, your loss function, and your optimizer in a standard DNN supervised learning setup.
 Whereas SGD is a basic optimizer, there are more sophisticated (and more expensive!) ones like Adam or RMSProp._
 :::